-From the name itself, it refers to the total amount of money earned by a company that needs to be closed at the end of the accounting year.
+From the name itself, this refers to the total amount of money earned by a company that needs to be closed at the end of the accounting year.
 The revenue type of temporary account, when closed, requires the accountant to create a debit entry for the revenues.
-For example, the total revenue recorded was $20,000, then, a debit of the same amount should be written in the revenue account that will create a zero balance again.
+For example, if the total revenue recorded was $20,000, then a debit of the same amount should be written in the revenue account that will create a zero balance again.

 Then, in the income summary account, a corresponding credit of $20,000 is recorded in order to maintain the balance of the entries.
 After the credit entry is done, the revenue account is closed and then transferred to another temporary account, which is the income summary account.

 Expenses are an important part of any business because these keep the company going.
-The expenses account is a temporary account that shows everything that the company spent on its operations, including advertising and supplies, among others.
+The expenses account is a temporary account that shows everything that the company spent on its operations, including advertising and supplies, among other expenses.

 For example, at the end of the accounting year, a total expense amount of $5,000 was recorded.
 The amount is transferred to the income summary by crediting it onto that account, consequently zeroing the balance on the expenses account.
 Accordingly, the $5,000 worth of expenses is also recorded as debit to the expenses account.